Konstantins Pupurs: Biography

 From 1988 to 1990 Pupurs lived in West Germany, actively participating in the Latvian exile political movement and cultural life.
 Later, in 1990, he moved to the United States.
 After the restoration of the independence of Latvia, Pupurs moved back to Latvia in 1992, where he continued his education at the University of Latvia and actively participated in Latvian political life.
 In 1994, after an alleged assassination attempt, he moved back to US.
 While in the United States, he worked various odd jobs until 1995 (e.g. as a housemaker, a representative of the Massachusetts state government and a Merchant Marine seaman), eventually gaining U.S. citizenship and joining the U.S. Navy in 2004 as an NCO.
 While there, he obtained the rank of Second Lieutenant in the U.S. Army.
 From 2007 to 2008 he served in New Hampshire, Texas and Arizona, and from 2008 to February 2010 he was posted to Iraq and Germany with the Medical Service Corps (U.S. Army), receiving a number of decorations.

-He graduated from Massachusetts State University in Boston in 1999, and in 2003 obtained his master's degree from the London School of Economics in Russian and Post-Soviet Studies.
+He graduated from Massachusetts State University in Boston in 1999, and in 2003 obtained his master's degree from the London School of Economics in Russian and Post-Soviet studies.

 After his military service, he returned to Latvia in 2010, where he served in the Riga Municipal Police, later joining the Latvian Maritime Academy as a lecturer and translator.
-Since 2010 he became active in the Latvian political party "All For Latvia!".
+In 2010, he joined the political party "All for Latvia!".

 Pupurs was married twice.
 During his second marriage, his son Ivars Pupurs was born in 2008.
 Konstantīns Pupurs died on September 10, 2017.